zyy-cn/darknet_interface/README.md

 ## How to use
 #### Step 1.
 Compile your darknet
 **Note that this interface can be used both for the [original darknet](https://github.com/pjreddie/darknet) and [AlexeyAB version](https://github.com/AlexeyAB/darknet)**, you can choose any one you like to compile.
-Btw, I perfer to use AlexeyAB version because I think its faster than the original one, especially in Raspberry PI.
+Btw, I perfer to use AlexeyAB version because I think its faster than the original one, especially in Raspberry PI(OpenBLAS is highly recommended!!).

 If you choose to use the original darknet:
 ```